VessJS/frontend-nanodegree-feedreader/README.md

 ## Getting Started
 ___

+This project tests the Feed Reader in Jasmine.<br>
 To see results of the tests you need to open index.html file.
 Jasmine results will be on the bottom of the page.

 ## Copy Link